Njanderson/548/hw1/hw1b.md

 In this homework, we are going to figure out how good an implementation of an in-order core Ariane is, and also identify opportunities for optimization, by writing a profiler.

-To write the profiler, we will insert instrumentation code in SystemVerilog at the top level in order to profile Ariane and find sources of inefficiency (stalls).
+To write the profiler, we will insert instrumentation code in SystemVerilog at the top level in order to profile Ariane and find sources of inefficiency.

+In a single-issue in-order processor, ideal performance is <b>one instruction per cycle</b>.

 You will first perform this on a set of hand-written tests that you design which will help you debug your code and understand the Ariane pipeline better.